 --header "Authorization: Bearer $CLOUDFLARE_API_TOKEN" \

-The zone file itself is where many migration mistakes happen.
-For CNAME, DNAME, MX, NS, PTR, and SRV records, Cloudflare expects the target value to be a fully qualified domain name with a trailing period, such as example.com..
-It supports $ORIGIN, $TTL, and $GENERATE, but not $INCLUDE.
-If your existing DNS setup relies on included files, flatten them before import.
+Formatting issues are where most imports go sideways.
+For CNAME, DNAME, MX, NS, PTR, and SRV records, the target should be a fully qualified domain name with a trailing period, such as example.com..
+Cloudflare supports $ORIGIN, $TTL, and $GENERATE, but not $INCLUDE.
+If your current DNS setup relies on included files, flatten them before import.
+And if proxy status matters record by record, Cloudflare's cf-proxied:true and cf-proxied:false tags inside the zone file take precedence during import, which is useful when only some records should sit behind Cloudflare.

 What a maintainable setup looks like

-- Keep the commands or script in version control, even if it is only a short bash file.
+- Version the script, even if it is only a short bash file.

 Need help with this kind of work?

-Need a safer Cloudflare DNS workflow for launches, migrations, or client handovers?
-Talk with Greg.
-Get in touch with Greg.
+Talk with Greg about a safer Cloudflare DNS workflow Get in touch with Greg.